 The Tide project is now officially moved over to the WordPress project.
 See the related story on WP Tavern for a longer history.
 And, if you’re curious like me about the tech “innards” — take a look at the source code on GitHub.

 …inspired by the proverb ‘A rising tide lifts all boats,’ thinking that if a tool like this could lower the barrier of entry to good quality code for enough developers, it could lift the quality of code across the whole WordPress ecosystem.”
 Rob Stinson

 One key to success: Tide makes it super easy for developers to identify weaknesses in their code — and learn how to fix them.
 It’s not just about getting a high score or to ranking better against a minimum requirement.
 It’ll teach us all to improve.
 I love that.

 If you use and love WordPress, this is must-watch TV: Gutenberg showcased during the annual State of the Word including a bit of amazing live editing by Matías Ventura.
-We'll be seeing much more in 2018, and as everyone starts testing it more — the team improves it daily and progress ramps up — and eventually … Continue reading Gutenberg is the Next-Generation Engine for WordPress
+We’ll be seeing much more in 2018, and as everyone starts testing it more — the team improves it daily and progress ramps up — and eventually it comes to the rest of the world via an official WordPress release.

 Technical update from my colleague Alister for how WordPress.com uses automated tests for build confidence, now running for on GitHub pull requests instead of after deployment to production.
 The tests and webhook “bridge” infrastructure are open source just like the Calypso source code itself.